Academy · First Tattoo

 Walking in for the first time, the process is more administrative and methodical than most people expect.
 Here is what to expect.

 • Consultation and consent forms.
-You will confirm the design, placement, size, and sign a consent form.
+You will confirm the design, placement, and size, and sign a consent form.

 • Stencil application.
 Your artist transfers the design to your skin with a temporary stencil and asks you to confirm the position in a mirror.
-This is the moment to speak up — once needle hits skin, it stays where it is.
+This is the moment to speak up.
+Once needle hits skin, it stays where it is.

 • Setup.
 The artist preps the station with single-use needles, gloves, ink caps, and a sterile barrier wrap.